Jeshibu/Playnite-wiki/Known-Issues.md

 ### Can't drag and drop .pext and .pthm files into Playnite

 If you are running Playnite with elevated user rights (as Administrator), then you can't drop files into it from non-elevated source.
 This is a Windows security feature.
-The solution is to not run Playnite as admin or run the drag as admin.
+The solution is to not run Playnite as admin or run the source of drag operation as admin.

 ### Integration logins don't work, show only white/black screen